EdwardStables/EdwardStables/README.md

 ## Wave View and VCD Parser

 I've never gotten on well with GTKWave, so decided to make [my own wave viewer](https://github.com/EdwardStables/WaveViewer).
 For rendering this uses the fantastic [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine), and has a custom [VCD parser](https://github.com/EdwardStables/vcd_parser) using ANTLR.
-Eventually this will be embedded into a proper GUI framework and add support for additional wave formats and scriptability.
+This has lua-based scripting using [sol3](https://github.com/ThePhD/sol2), but this isn't in the public version yet.
+Eventually this will be embedded into a proper GUI framework and become more than just a toy.

 ## Smaller Highlights

 ### Game Jams
-I'm not good at making games, but I do enjoy the odd jam.
+I'm not good at making games, but I do enjoy the occasional jam.
 These are all implemented in C++ using the olcPixelGameEngine, and my own library of utilities and extensions.
 - [The Weather Garden](https://themeaningofluff.itch.io/the-weather-garden).
 OneLoneCoder 2022 Code Jam Entry.
 Unfinished and buggy, but lots of fun to make.
 - [The Recycling Button](https://themeaningofluff.itch.io/the-recycling-button).
 GMTK 2023 Game Jam Entry.
 I was very squeezed for time on this one, but was pleased to get the very basics of a factory game in there.
 - [Don't Crash!](https://themeaningofluff.itch.io/dont-crash).
 OneLoneCoder 2023 Code Jam Entry.
 Avoided the bugs, but forgot to add very much gameplay.